Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Capacity-Based Clustering Algorithms

 and the discretization step \eqref{centroid_discr} is performed (if needed).
 As in \ac{cwc}, convergence is achieved if the rate difference between two consecutive iterations is lower than the tolerance $\mu$.
-While \ac{icwc} is sub-optimal, in terms of sum capacity, with respect to \ac{cwc}, it can provide significant improvements in terms of fairness, especially from the perspective of the users with the worst channel conditions.
+While \ac{icwc} obtains lower sum capacity than \ac{cwc}, it can provide significant improvements in terms of fairness, especially from the perspective of the \acp{ue} with the worst channel conditions.